"

 Ball Balancing Project Background

-Ball Balancing Project hackday Link
+Ball Balancing Project Hackaday Link

 Overall, we want to achieve the control of the system using the integral control technique.
-In contrast to the full state feedback controller, which suffers from the steady state error problem, the integral control is able to reduce the steady state error of the system.
+In contrast to the full state feedback controller, which suffers from the steady state error problem, integral control is able to reduce the steady state error of the system.
 As such, it becomes an effective approach for controlling the balance of the ball to enable it to stay at the center of the resistive touch screen.

 Ball Balancing Project Control Theory

-Luenberger Observer (Observer Taught In Class for Two Weeks and Lab 4)
+Luenberger Observer (Observer Taught in Class for Two Weeks and Lab 4)

-It should be noted that in class, we have not called it Luenberger observer much.
-Instead,we just called it observer for convenience.
-Hope this has not confused you for suddenly introducing a new terminology.
-Luenberger observer is the default observer introduced in many textbooks.
-As such, people just tend to call it observer for convenience.
-Luenberger is one of the simplest observers available in teaching control class.
+It should be noted that in class, we did not call it a “Luenberger observer” much.
+Instead, we just called it an “observer” for convenience.
+Hopefully this new terminology has not confused you.
+A Luenberger observer is the default observer introduced in many textbooks.
+As such, people just tend to call it simply “observer” for convenience.
+The Luenberger is one of the simplest observers available to teach in control class.

-Figure 1: The full state feedback control.
-The state space representation matrix includes A,B,and C. It also includes the gain of K.
+Figure 1: The full state feedback control diagram.
+The state space representation matrix includes A, B, and C. It also includes the gain of K.

-Figure 2: The summary of observer (L) and observer-based controller (L).
-It shows that we use full state feedback with an observer to realize the control using observer.
-Note that there is an obvious benefit to use observer \hat{x} rather than the original state to achieve the control.
+Figure 2 shows that we use full state feedback with an observer to implement the control using an observer.
+Note that there is an obvious benefit to use an observer on \hat{x} rather than the original state X to achieve the control.
 First, we can save some sensors to not measure every single state.
-Instead, we just use observer to estimate these states.
-Second, we can remove noises from the measured states.
+Instead, we just use the observer to estimate these states.
+Second, we can remove noise from the measured states.

 The overall purpose of the Luenberger observer is to estimate the state so that we do not have to use many sensors to measure the states.
-The Luenberger observer shows that it is feasible to estimate the state of the plant through the use of the observer gain L matrix shown in Figure below.
+The Luenberger observer shows that it is feasible to estimate the state of the plant through the use of the observer gain L matrix shown in Figure 2 above.
 With the observer gain L matrix, it becomes feasible to estimate \hat{x}.

 Through the feedback process, with the feedback gain K, we do not use the original state x anymore.
-Instead, we will use the \hat{x} as the feedback.
+Instead, we will use \hat{x} as the feedback.

-The key equations associated with observer are
+The key equations associated with observer are:

 \[ \dot{e} = (A - LC)e \]